Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: Introduction

 In this paper, we are interested in the performance of a VLSF code with $m$ optimal decoding times for the binary-input additive white Gaussian noise (BI-AWGN) channel.
 We first develop tight approximations on the tail probability of length-$n$ cumulative information density.
-Building on the result of Yavas \emph{et al.}, we formulate an integer program of minimizing the upper bound on average blocklength subject to error probability, minimum gap and integer constraints.
-Next, we show that under a given error constraint, a VLSF code that decodes after every symbol attains the maximum achievable rate.
-We also present a greedy algorithm that yields possibly suboptimal integer decoding times.
-By allowing positive real-valued decoding times, we develop the gap-constrained SDO that captures the minimum gap constraint for the relaxed program.
-Numerical evaluation shows that the gap-constrained SDO can provide a good estimate on achievable rate of VLSF codes with $m$ optimal decoding times and that a finite $m$ suffices to attain Polyanskiy's bound for VLSF codes with $m = \infty$.
+Building on the result of Yavas \emph{et al.} \cite{Yavas2021}, for a fixed information density threshold $\gamma$, we formulate an integer program of minimizing the upper bound on average blocklength over all decoding times $n_1, n_2, \dots, n_m$ subject to average error probability, minimum gap and integer constraints.
+Finally, minimization of locally minimum upper bounds over information density threshold $\gamma$ yields the globally minimum upper bound, and this method is called the \emph{two-step minimization}.
+For the integer program, we present a greedy algorithm that yields possibly suboptimal integer decoding times.
+By allowing positive real-valued decoding times, we develop the \emph{gap-constrained SDO} algorithm that captures the minimum gap constraint for the relaxed program.
+In \cite{Polyanskiy2011}, Polyanskiy \emph{et al.} demonstrated that the rate $\frac{C}{1-\epsilon}$ is achievable by allowing the VLSF code to stop at zero with a small probability.
+In this paper, we identify the error regime where Polyanskiy's scheme of stopping at zero does not improve the achievability bound.
+In this error regime, the two-step minimization with the gap-constrained SDO shows that a finite $m$ suffices to attain Polyanskiy's bound for VLSF codes with $m = \infty$.

 This paper is organized as follows.
 Section \ref{sec: preliminaries} introduces the notation, the BI-AWGN channel model, and the VLSF code with $m$ decoding times.
 Section \ref{sec: approximation} develops tight approximations on the tail probability of length-$n$ cumulative information density.
-Section \ref{sec: SDO for VLSF codes} formulates the integer program, presents a greedy algorithm, develops the gap-constrained SDO procedure for the relaxed program and shows numerical comparisons.
+Section \ref{sec: SDO for VLSF codes} introduces the integer program, the two-step minimization, and a greedy algorithm, develops the gap-constrained SDO procedure for the relaxed program, identifies the error regime where stopping at zero does not help, and shows numerical comparisons.
 Section \ref{sec: conclusion} concludes the paper.